adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/2f307f68c3d06a23ff9024c303656ec6d6144a0f)

-Being able to use MRI Ruby with gems opens up a ton possibilities for us (and I hope for you as well.)
+Being able to use MRI Ruby with gems opens up a ton possibilities for us (and I hope for you as well).
 AWS Lambdas are neat little workers that can scale up and down very well.
 It's much easier to launch a 1000 AWS Lambdas at the same time than running Ruby processes with [resque](https://github.com/mperham/sidekiq) or [sidekiq](https://github.com/mperham/sidekiq) on worker boxes.